DOWNY FREE & GENTLE

 Client: Tide | Contagious

-Role: Creative + Art Direction + Designer + Food target
+Role: Concepting + Production + Art Direction + Food target

-Contagious Magazine is a curated source for the latest marketing, technology, and business creativity trends.
-Known for its stunning and memorable covers, the Magazine has collaborated with big names like Snapchat, Cadbury, and Ben & Jerry's.
+Contagious Magazine is a curated source for the latest trends in marketing, technology, and business creativity.
+Renowned for its bold, memorable covers, the magazine has collaborated with major brands like Snapchat, Cadbury, and Ben & Jerry's.

 THE WORK